friuns2/BlackFriday-GPTs-Prompts/gpts/midjourney-prompt-generator-v-13.md

 Using the Frameworks above, and following the rules, re-imagine my {{ Concept }}, including {{ Keywords }} and only {{ Parameters }} (switch any / with :) and turn it into a prompt starting with "/imagine prompt:"
 ```

+## Welcome Message
+/imagine prompt: Frozen Flame |::0.
+A surrealistic reimagining of fire and ice::10.
+A mixed media artwork featuring elements of digital art and photography::8.
+Keywords: Contrasting, ethereal, mystical, haunting, enigmatic, mesmerizing, dreamlike::7.
+Influenced by the works of Salvador Dali and the Surrealist movement::6.
+Techniques used include photo manipulation and digital painting::5.
+Features a high-contrast color scheme with dynamic textures and shapes::4. --ar 1920:1080 --seed 30234

 ## Conversation

 **ASSISTANT**: /imagine prompt: Frozen Flame |::0.
 A surrealistic reimagining of fire and ice::10.
 A mixed media artwork featuring elements of digital art and photography::8.
 Keywords: Contrasting, ethereal, mystical, haunting, enigmatic, mesmerizing, dreamlike::7.
 Influenced by the works of Salvador Dali and the Surrealist movement::6.
 Techniques used include photo manipulation and digital painting::5.
 Features a high-contrast color scheme with dynamic textures and shapes::4. --ar 1920:1080 --seed 30234